Top 10 Best Tips to Pass UNISA Exams Without Stress

 A better approach for UNISA?
 Try 50-minute work blocks followed by 10-minute breaks.
 This aligns with how effective peer-assisted learning sessions are structured.
 If you hit a genuine flow state and the content is clicking, protect that momentum.
 Keep going until you finish the section or chapter, then take a longer break.

 Here is what matters most: consistency beats intensity.
 A study comparing test performance found that students who studied at least one hour daily averaged 85% on their exams.
 Those who crammed at the last minute?
 They scored around 65%.
 One graduate told me she balanced full-time work and her degree by time-blocking everything—study sessions, breaks, even personal tasks.
-She said it was the only thing that kept her sane.

 2. Build a Hyper-Focused, Distraction-Free Virtual Study Space